 Compression straps on the side are useful for compressing the load and also attaching extra kit – I used it to attach a tent, while a waterproof cover will fit over it all.
 I found there was reasonable air flow to the back, so we didn’t get too sweaty, but there’s no fancy moisture wicking tech here.
 Other features you’ll find on the Ridgerway pack includes a pouch for a water system, extra lashing points and very solid clips.
-As the cheapest men’s rucksack on test, I would say this pack is very good value for money indeed.
+As the cheapest men’s bag on this list of the best hiking rucksacks, I would say this pack is very good value for money indeed.

-In a line: A reliable, no-fuss rucksack that does the basics well.
+In a line: The Berghaus Ridgeway 65+10 is a reliable, no-fuss rucksack that does the basics well.